 Millennials are changing the landscape for housing

-Millennials now represent the largest cohort of home buyers in the US – and with that comes new trends that affect housing.
+Millennials now represent the largest cohort of home buyers in the US and New Zealand – and with that comes new trends that affect housing.
 After waiting longer to become homebuyers, this new generation doesn’t want to settle when it comes to cost, design and included features.
 Understanding the priorities and preferences of millennial buyers is important as builders design new homes to fill the demand.
-Millennials are more tech-savvy and want homes that embody that.
+Millennials are more tech-savvy and want homes that embody that and are ready to pay relevant in USD and NZD.
 For homebuilders this means creating new spaces with sleek designs, charging hubs and built-in security features, as well as mixed-used neighborhoods with walkable restaurants, businesses and transit nearby.
 Some of these growing trends are embodied within our portfolio in new communities in planning like Eastlake in Denver, located in a mixed-use community with close proximity to transit.

 Housing is a social cause